ronnievsmith/foobase/README.md

 ### Contribute

-If you found a bug, have any questions or want to contribute or collaborate please let me know, [ron@rack.pub](mailto:ron@rack.pub).
+If you found a bug, have any questions or want to contribute or collaborate please let me know.

 ### License

-Copyright 2018 Ron Royston, [https://rack.pub](https://rack.pub) All rights reserved.
+Copyright 2018 Ronnie Smith, [https://ronnievsmith.com](https://ronnievsmith.com) All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.